 - Successful gene modification in iPSCs using the CRISPR/Cas9 system, positioning the WNPRC to generate innovative models for gene and stem cell therapies for a number of diseases.
 (Su-Chun Zhang, James Thomson, Igor Slukvin groups)

-Developing a new Precision Medicine Core, which will develop unique resources for the broad scientific community to study the pathogenesis of human genetic disease and provide the platforms to test novel therapeutic approaches, including regenerative medicine induced pluripotent stem cells (iPSCs) therapies.
-(Igor Slukvin and James Thomson groups)
+- Established the Precision Medicine and Genomic Resources Unit to develop unique resources for the broad scientific community to study the pathogenesis of human genetic disease and provide the platforms to test novel therapeutic approaches, including regenerative medicine induced pluripotent stem cells (iPSCs) therapies.
+(Igor Slukvin, Ted Golos, Jenna Schmidt and Jeff Rogers)

-- Developing advanced, sensitive and safe MRI imaging to monitor placental function in normal and obese pregnancies, as obesity is often associated with adverse outcomes such as preeclampsia and fetal growth restriction.
+- Developing advanced, sensitive and safe magnetic resonance imaging (MRI) imaging to monitor placental function in normal and obese pregnancies, as obesity is often associated with adverse outcomes such as preeclampsia and fetal growth restriction.
 (Golos group and collaborators in Radiology and Medical Physics)